jesscancode/jesscancode/README.md

 I help companies **build smarter products and operations with AI tooling** and **sharpen their strategic edge** through competitive intelligence, organizational design, and good strategy.
 I bring software dev skills, mixed-methods research, systems thinking, and an unexpectedly useful social work background — solving complex business problems with empathy, and analytical rigor.

-Working on Good Content and finding my next best fit in tech.
+Working on 'Get a Job in Tech' and finding my next best fit in tech.
 Reach out, and let's do some good work.

  ## What I'm building